News - 14 Apr `24Impact of Diet and Nutrition on Vitiligo

 New

-The review revealed that high levels of heavy metals, including Cadmium, Lead, and Mercury, are significantly linked to adverse health outcomes in older adults.
+A systematic review of 14 studies from 2003 to 2023 explored the link between diet and vitiligo.
+It revealed that high levels of heavy metals, including Cadmium, Lead, and Mercury, are significantly linked to adverse health outcomes in older adults.
 Conversely, in younger adults, low levels of Vitamin D and deficiencies in Folic Acid and Vitamin B12 were associated with an increased risk of vitiligo.
 Additionally, variations in Zinc levels and fatty acids were also connected to vitiligo in this age group.
-These findings underscore the importance of certain dietary factors in exacerbating or potentially protecting against vitiligo.
-While dietary interventions alone cannot fully treat vitiligo, they can complement existing treatment strategies.

 SUGGESTED READING